lessworks/translation/structure/index.md

 Traditional organizations contain a lot of local optimizations such as a relentless pursuit to optimize individual output.
 How can we structure our organization with more focus on the whole product?

-“Culture follows structure” is the fourth of “Larman’s Laws of Organizational Behavior.”
+“Culture follows structure” is the fifth of “Larman’s Laws of Organizational Behavior.”
 People in organizations are skilled at showing support to the flavor-of-the-month-improvement without doing anything.
 We have observed this repeatedly.
 Why does that happen?

 [Larman’s Laws of Organizational Behavior](https://craiglarman.com/wiki/index.php?title=Larman%27s_Laws_of_Organizational_Behavior) observes that...